particle-iot/docs/src/content/datasheets/wi-fi/photon-2-photon-migration-guide.md

 ## Hardware

+### Battery support

+The Photon 2 has a connector for a Li-Po battery and built-in charger.
+The Photon does not include battery power functionality.

 ### No 5V tolerance!

 On Gen 2 devices (STM32F205), most pins are 5V tolerant.
 This is not the case for Gen 3 (nRF52840) and the Photon 2 (RTL872x).
 You must not exceed 3.3V on any GPIO pin, including ports such as serial, I2C, and SPI.